litestar-org/litestar/docs/usage/middleware/using-middleware.rst

 --------------------------

-When an exception is raised by a route handler or a :doc:`dependency </usage/dependency-injection>` it will be transformed into a response by an `exception handler <../../17-exceptions#exception-handling>`_.
+When an exception is raised by a route handler or a :doc:`dependency </usage/dependency-injection>` it will be transformed into a response by an :ref:`exception handler <usage/exceptions:exception handling>`.
 This response will follow the normal "flow" of the application and therefore, middlewares are still applied to it.